-Brosius, a Republican, was the representative for Pennsylvania's 10th congressional district from 1901 to 1903.
+Brosius was the representative for Pennsylvania’s 10th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1889 to Mar 1903, Brosius missed 623 of 1,761 roll call votes, which is 35.4%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.